When and Where?

 On arrival to the clinic, a member of staff will measure your child's height and weight.
 You will then be seen by one of the allergy consultants, or the specialist allergy nurse.
 The clinic appointment will provide you with the opportunity to discuss your child's allergies, any concerns you have and establish a plan for management.

-All members of our allergy team have been specially trained in caring for children with allergies, and our team consists of doctors, nurses and dieticians.
+All members of our allergy team have been specially trained in caring for children with allergies, and our team consists of doctors, nurses and dietitians.

-There are several tests that can be done to determine whether your child has an allergy; information about these can be found here.
+There are several tests that can be done to determine whether your child has an allergy; information about these can be found on the allergy testing page.

 You will receive a plan on how to manage your child's allergy at home, school and nursery.